 This gun has received a lot of distaste from the public and has had the term assault rifle slapped on it, potentially by anti-gun legislators trying to place bans on the gun due to it being used in mass shootings.
 The term assault rifle is believed to be coined by Adolf Hitler during the WWII era where he called the MP43 the Sturmgewehr which means assault rifle in English.

 Gun owners adamantly oppose any ban that may be attempted to be imposed upon the AR-15 and argue that is purposed for hunting and recreation, being a semi-automatic rifle.
 This means 1 bullet per trigger pull.
-Gun enthusiasts often look to find the best AR-15 rifles on the market, as well as other guns, when they are looking to expand their gun cabinet.

 Up Til Now